-Not everybody wants a watch that has half a dozen subdials, a dozen buttons, and a long list of features that will replace all the gadgets in the world.
-Some people just want to look at the time, and that’s it.
+Not everybody wants a watch with half a dozen subdials, a dozen buttons, and a long list of features that will replace all the gadgets in the world.
+Some people want to look at the time, and that’s it.
 If you are one of those, the analog Timex Weekender is the watch for you.

-First off, it’s a unisex watch which makes it all the more versatile.
+First, it’s a unisex watch, making it all the more versatile.
 The face of the watch is clean – a black dial with easy-to-read 24-hour Arabic numerals.
-The hour and minute hands are silver and the seconds hand is red.
+The hour and minute hands are silver, and the second’s hand is red.
 That’s it – the dial has nothing more to complicate time reading.
-The bezel is metallic silver attached to a black nylon strap that sits comfortably on your wrist.
-Nylon straps tend to be flimsy, but there a 2 metal bands on the Weekender strap that keep it in place.
+The bezel is metallic silver and attached to a black nylon strap that sits comfortably on your wrist.
+Nylon straps tend to be flimsy, but two metal bands on the Weekender strap keep it in place.

-In short, the Weekender is a good-looking watch that will go well with a t-shirt or a suit, and won’t give you a heartache if you lose or damage it.
+In short, the Weekender is a good-looking watch that will go well with a t-shirt or a suit and won’t give you heartache if you lose or damage it.

 Timex Expedition Scout Watch

-The nylon band is thick and sturdy and of very ‘military’ camouflage green color.
-Contrary to popular belief, the band is neither stiff not itchy, in fact very comfortable to wear.
+The nylon band is thick, sturdy, and very ‘military’ camouflage green.
+Contrary to popular belief, the band is stiff and itchy.
 The minimalistic watch dial is black with 24-hour white Arabic numerals – the contrast makes time reading a breeze.
-A date window has been seamlessly integrated in the inner ring at the 15 hour position.
+A date window has been seamlessly integrated with the inner ring at the 15-hour position.
 Timex has been very clever here – it could’ve shoved a white date wheel there, but it didn’t.
-The choice of the black date wheel with the black dial is brilliant – it’s like if you want to check the date, it’s right there, otherwise it goes unnoticed.
-The yellow seconds hand is also a good addition.
+The choice of the black date wheel with the black dial is brilliant – it’s like if you want to check the date, it’s right there.
+Otherwise, it goes unnoticed.
+The yellow second’s hand is also a good addition.

 Timex T49612 “Expedition Trail Series” (Black and Green)

-From someone in the military who claims that the compass on the T49612 Expedition Trail Series is “dead on”, we ought to believe him.
-While the low price might make you wonder what this digital watch has to offer, you’ll be pleasantly surprised by its specifications.
+From someone in the military who claims that the compass on the T49612 Expedition Trail Series is “dead on,” we ought to believe him.
+While the low price might make you wonder what this digital watch offers, you’ll be pleasantly surprised by its specifications.

 Designed specially to accompany you in your outdoor activities, the T49612 Expedition Trail Series is tough and sturdy.
-The large and light-weight green resin case is topped with a gray ring bearing compass headings.
-The resin straps are super durable and the overbuilt hinges and flat buttons make the watch extremely rugged.
+The large, lightweight green resin case is topped with a gray ring bearing compass headings.
+The super durable resin straps, overbuilt hinges, and flat buttons make the watch extremely rugged.

-It was interesting to discover that this watch packs more features than some of the G-Shock series watches and comes at a very competitive price.
-The round dial has a large digital display which takes only a quick glance to read the time, day and date.
+It was interesting to discover that this watch packs more features than some of the G-Shock series watches and comes at a competitive price.
+The round dial has a large digital display that takes only a glance to read the time, day, and date.
 The digital compass includes bearings based on 16 cardinal points to help keep you on the right track when hiking or spelunking.
-It also has a 100-hour chronograph, resistance to 200 meters (660 feet), and Indiglo night-light which illuminates the surface of the watch dial.
+It also has a 100-hour chronograph, resistance to 200 meters (660 feet), and Indiglo night light which illuminates the surface of the watch dial.

 Timex T499509J “Expedition Shock XL”

-You have ‘expedition, ‘shock’, and ‘XL’ all in one name – this can only mean one thing, that the Timex T499509J is a super tough, feature-packed, and good looking digital watch.
+You have ‘expedition, ‘shock,’ and ‘XL’ all in one name – this can only mean one thing, the Timex T499509J is a super tough, feature-packed, and good-looking digital watch.

-It definitely has a plethora of features but what makes the Expedition Shock XL stand out is the vibrating alarm feature.
-You have an option of 3 standard alarms which can be set for daily, weekly, or weekends, or even an occasion alarm.
-When it sets off, the alarm is a combination of vibe and chime that makes sure you wake up.
+It has many features, but the vibrating alarm feature makes the Expedition Shock XL stand out.
+You have an option of 3 standard alarms, which can be set for daily, weekly, or weekends, or even an occasion alarm.
+When it sets off, the alarm combines a vibe and chime that ensures you wake up.

-The body is made of sturdy black resin which is shock-resistant to ISO standards and water resistant to a depth of 200 meters.
-The large digital display is similar to that of the Expedition Trail Series watch, with the time, day and date all display in one window.
+The body is made of sturdy black resin, shock-resistant to ISO standards, and water-resistant to a depth of 200 meters.
+The large digital display is similar to the Expedition Trail Series watch, with the time, day, and date all displayed in one window.

 Rectangular setting buttons have replaced the usual round ones.
 There are 6 ‘fake screws’ on the bezel that augment the sporty look of the watch.
-The crown happens to be the light button so it’s easy to find.
+The crown is the light button, so it’s easy to find.

-The only downside is that the watch is a little too bulky.
+The only downside is that the watch is too bulky.
 But hey!
-The specs are mentioned everywhere so you should know what you’re getting into.
+The specs are mentioned everywhere, so you should know what you’re getting into.

-For outdoor activities, a watch should be durable, sturdy, accurate, and most importantly reasonably priced, as it’s highly likely to damage or lose it when you’re being adventurous.
+For outdoor activities, a watch should be durable, sturdy, accurate, and, most importantly, reasonably priced, as it’s highly likely to damage or lose it when you’re adventurous.
 So here you have not one or two but five below $100 Timex watches to choose from.